In nomine Patris, et Filii, et Spiritus Sancti …

 before the baking and dying into bread, and with

-the clanking music of ovens firing up, pans crashing,
+the crackling timpani of wood-ovens firing up, pans crashing,

-the rhythmic swish and sway of our quiet community
+the rhythmic swish and sway of our community,

 punctuated by the clicking of Sister’s rosary as she

-monitors the students and novices at bakers’ tables.
+monitors the students and novices in silent industry at bakers’ tables.

-This, the sacred work of those early hours before Mass and school
+This is the sacred work of those meditative hours before Mass and school

-and the busy business of music lessons and art classes and
+and the business of music lessons and art classes and

 the methodical ticking of Liturgical Hours until finally Compline, sleep and